Cardiovascular disease

 Heart attacks and strokes are events that occur as a result of underlying cardiovascular disease.
 Cardiovascular disease is the leading cause of illness and death worldwide.

-Cardiovascular disease affects around 1 in 17 Australian males overall but becomes more common as you get older.
+Cardiovascular disease affects around one in 17 Australian males overall but becomes more common as you get older.

 Cardiovascular disease is responsible for 11% of hospital admissions in Australia, mostly in people aged over 55 years.
-More than 1 in 4 Australian deaths are caused by cardiovascular disease.
+More than one in four Australian deaths are caused by cardiovascular disease.

 Aboriginal and Torres Strait Islander people are 50% more likely than non-indigenous Australians to die or need hospitalisation because of cardiovascular disease.